JimothyJohn/scrollytelling/SCOPE.md

 **Objective:** Create a single-page web application that acts as an engaging end-of-year newsletter for employees.
 The concept is inspired by "Spotify Wrapped," presenting company statistics in a fun, animated, "scrollytelling" format.

 **Core Philosophy:** The experience should feel dynamic and playful.
 It is not just presenting data; it is telling a story through movement.
-The user should feel a sense of ownership and fun as they scroll through the company's collective achievements.

 ---

 ### 1. Technical Architecture & Constraints

 - **Delivery:** The final output must be a single `index.html` file that can be opened in any modern browser.
     - *Constraint Note:* While the goal is a single file, we acknowledge that external assets (images/graphics) make this difficult.
-The ideal solution is an `index.html` that references local images within a relative `./assets` subfolder, as this will be hosted on an internal private network drive.
+The solution is to incorporate a build.py script that is able to embed the data JSON file into the script tag and the images as base64.
 - **Privacy:** This will be hosted on a private internal network.
 No authentication or external database connections are required.
 - **Dependencies:** CSS-only scroll-driven animations are required, no external libraries can be used.
 No JS external libraries may be used either.